While 2020 definitely threw unexpected challenges at us from all directions, when it comes to tax season many challenges remain the same.

 - Streamlining workflows

-Regardless of the number, now is the time to pay attention to the tax season challenges your firm is facing.
-In addition to the big problems, also focus on the day-to-day challenges.
-Interestingly, it is those day-to-day frustrations that get overlooked often because the time and money wasted is in small amounts.
+Regardless of the number, now is the time to pay attention to them.
+In addition to the big problems, also focus on your day-to-day challenges.
+Interestingly, it is those daily frustrations that get overlooked often because the time and money wasted is in small amounts.
 However, when you consider how many times a day, week, or month you encounter them – well, that adds up!

 Strategies that overcome tax season challenges